dikortis/LetsTalkETC/Episodes/Episode_5.md

-particularly I think that we are threatened by the ease with which people can characterize investors as being self a short-term oriented and selfish right but without the investors invest in capital without people like Barry
+particularly I think that we are threatened by the ease with which people can characterize investors as being self a short-term oriented and selfish but without the investors invest in capital without people like Barry
 Silbert going out on a limb as you